Here are 4 steps to get your GSA engaged in civic engagement and defending democracy

 - Speak out on social media and talk to your peers about plans to take action

-- Stay plugged into the latest updates by joining our online GSA trainings together with GSA members
+- Stay plugged into the latest updates by joining our online GSA trainings together with GSA members and registering your GSA with us!

 - Remember to check-in with yourself and your peers, take deep breaths, and practice resilience together (see suggested activities below)